 When the configuration priority values are identical on both nodes (whether by default or by configuration), the system uses the configuration of the appliance with the larger serial number to override that of the appliance with the smaller serial number.
 When the configuration priority values on the nodes are different, the configuration of the appliance with the lower configuration priority will prevail.

 The request-body-detection in the WAF web-attack-signature profile will be changed from "disable" to "enable" automatically after upgrading to FortiADC 5.4.0.

-Before downgrading from version 6.1.4, ensure the new L7 TCP or L7 UDP application profiles are deleted or changed to a profile type that is supported in the downgrade version.
+Before downgrading from 7.0.2, ensure the new L7 TCP or L7 UDP application profiles are deleted or changed to a profile type that is supported in the downgrade version.
 Otherwise, this will cause the cmdb to crash.

 When deploying the new GSLB based on FortiADC 7.0.0, the verify-CA function will be enabled by default.